Henri Cirelli

-Henri Cirelli (23 December 1934 – 25 September 2021) was a Luxembourger footballer who played as a midfielder.
+Henri Cirelli (23 December 1934 – 25 September 2021) was a Luxembourgish footballer who played as a midfielder.

 Career

 Born in Dudelange, Cirelli played club football for Alliance Dudelange, Beerschot A.C. and Avenir Beggen.
 He was also a member of the Luxembourg national team between 1956 and 1965, scoring six goals in 37 games.
 He later worked as a coach with a number of teams.